CloudBoost/developers/en/datastorage/geopoint.md

 #####In this section

-In this section you'll learn about how to search your data and CloudObjects in CloudBoost.
-You will also learn few important search queries like SearchOn, Phrase and much more.
+In this section you'll learn about how to add GeoPoints to [CloudObjects]( https://docs.cloudboost.io/#CloudObject) in CloudBoost.
+You will learn more about [CB.GeoPoint]( https://docs.cloudboost.io/#CloudGeoPoint) queries like Near, Geo Within and more.
 #Saving Geopoint

-Saving a Geo-point inside of a CloudObject is simple.
+Saving a Geo-point inside of a [CloudObject]( https://docs.cloudboost.io/#CloudObject) is simple.
 You create a new Geo-point object, set the latitude and longitude and set that geo-point object to the CloudObject and save the CloudObject.

 ==JavaScript==
 <span class="js-lines" data-query="saving">